toshirot/mychat/README.md

 e.g. "dev": "bun run --hot src/index-9012.ts"
 ```
+To change the host name, change "const HOST = 'example.com';" in the index-9012.ts file to localhost, domain name or IP address (xxx.xxx.xxx.xxx.xxx).
-If you want to change the port, change "const PORT = 9012;" in index-9012.ts
+And if you want to change the port, change "const PORT = 9012;".

 ## default pakage.json